mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 within regular words.

 "Words" may contain both digits and alphabetic characters.
-They can start with digits (if the digits are followed by letters and don't qualify as actual numbers).
+They can start with digits if the digits are followed by (non-number-related) letters and therefore don't qualify as numbers.
 They can contain `+` or `-`, but not start with either.

 Like op-words, regular words terminate at the start of a comment (`//` or `/*`).
 Other than that, `/` is allowed as a non-initial character.